- Tour Schedule

 Brady was awarded an honorary Doctor of Letters (DLitt) degree last year in recognition of his services to traditional Irish music and song-writing.
 A household name in Ireland, he has won international acclaim.
 His songs have been recorded by artists included Santana, Garth Brooks and Tina Turner.Read More

-Please check back soon for The Forgotten Kingdom - Live Sand Animation's tour schedule.
+Please check back soon for 's tour schedule.